-The technology is readily available to recycle water in Virginia, just as in Texas and on the International Space Station, but no community has faced a water supply shortage that was serious enough to overcome the public's attitude (the "yuck" factor) regarding direct reuse.
+The technology is readily available to recycle water in Virginia, just as in Texas and on the International Space Station.

-Three types of water are candidates for reuse, as defined by the Virginia Department of Environmental Quality (DEQ):2
+Three types of water are candidates for reuse:2

-In some cases, reusing the water reduces pollutants that otherwise would flow into the Chesapeake Bay.
-In other cases, the heat energy in treated wastewater is used to reduce heating/cooling costs.
+The reduce-reuse-recycle mantra, when applied to watewater, has both environmental and economic benefits.
+In most cases, projects for reusing wastewater are designed to reduce pollutants that otherwise would flow into the Chesapeake Bay.
+In one case, the steady temperature of treated wastewater is used to reduce heating/cooling costs.

+Reuse is not a new concept.
 In 1976-77, the Virginia Department of Transportation (VDOT) tested re-use of wastewater at a rest area on I-81 near Fairfield.
-Blue dye was added to the treated water, and it was then used to flush toilets.
-95% of water used at the rest area was recyvcled, while potable water was still required for sinks and drinking fountains.
-Perhaps even more appropriately, Loudoun County's Broad Run Water Reclamation Facility recycles wastewater to flush the toilets, sending the water in a perpetual cycle through that facility.3
+Blue dye was added to the treated water, which was then used to flush toilets.
+About 95% of water used at the rest area was recycled, but potable water was still required for sinks and drinking fountains.
+Today, Loudoun County's Broad Run Water Reclamation Facility recycles wastewater to flush toilets there, sending some water in a perpetual cycle through that facility.6

 The first industrial water reuse project in Virginia was a pilot project by the Hampton Roads Sanitation District (HRSD), implemented in 2002 before the statewide regulations were changed.
 The HRSD York River Treatment Plant was located next to a oil refinery owned by Amoco near Yorktown.
 The wastewater treatment plant built a short pipeline underneath a creek and pumped 500,000 gallons a day of treated wastewater to the refinery for use in its operations.

 The refinery purchased reclaimed water at 50% of the cost of drinking water.
 The utility benefitted, because evaporation of the reclaimed water at the refinery into the atmosphere reduced the amount of nitrogen the utility discharged into the Chesapeake Bay.
 However, the refinery closed in 2010 after Giant Industries purchased it from Amoco, and HRSD lost its customer for reclaimed water.
-The utility spent $3 million, some borrowed in a 20-year loan from the Virginia Water Facilities Revolving Fund, to upgrade the York River Treatment Plant so the reclaimed water would meet industrial specifications - but then the refinery shut down only 9 years into the contract.4
+The utility had spent $3 million, some borrowed in a 20-year loan from the Virginia Water Facilities Revolving Fund, to upgrade the York River Treatment Plant so the reclaimed water would meet industrial specifications.
+The refinery shut down only nine years into the contract.7

 green lines show pipes delivering treated wastewater to oil refinery north of the York River Waste Treatment Plant (WTP) and to outfall on York River